William II of the Netherlands

-William II (Willem II, Guillaume II; 6 December 1792 – 17 March 1849) was King of the Netherlands, Grand Duke of Luxembourg, and Duke of Limburg.
-He reigned for nearly nine years, making him the shortest-reigning monarch in Dutch history.
+William II (Willem II, Guillaume II; 6 December 1792 – 17 March 1849) was King of the Netherlands, Grand Duke of Luxembourg, and Duke of Limburg from 1840 until his death.

 William II was the son of William I and Wilhelmine of Prussia.
+During the Napoleonic Wars, he fought in the Peninsular War on the British side.
+He was wounded in action as a commander in the Battle of Waterloo.
 When his father, who up to that time ruled as sovereign prince, proclaimed himself king in 1815, he became Prince of Orange as heir apparent of the United Kingdom of the Netherlands.
+During the Belgian Revolution, William tried to broker peace with the rebels and served as commander during the Ten Days Campaign.
 With the abdication of his father on 7 October 1840, William II became king.
 During his reign, the Netherlands became a parliamentary democracy with the new constitution of 1848.
+He reigned for just under nine years, making him the shortest-reigning monarch in Dutch history.
 William II was married to Anna Pavlovna of Russia, with whom he had five children.
 William II was succeeded by his son William III.

 Early life and education

 Willem Frederik George Lodewijk was born on 6 December 1792 in The Hague.
 He was the eldest son of the then Prince William and Wilhelmine of Prussia.
 His maternal grandparents were King Frederick William II of Prussia and his second wife Frederika Louisa of Hesse-Darmstadt.
 William had one younger brother, Frederick, and two younger sisters, Pauline and Marianne.

 When William was two, he and his family fled to England after allied British-Hanoverian troops left the republic and entering French troops defeated the army of the United Provinces, claiming liberation by joining the anti-Orangist Patriots.
 William spent his youth in Berlin at the Prussian court, where he followed a military education and served in the Prussian Army.
 After this, he studied civil law at Christ Church, University of Oxford.